kamil-poncyliusz/twcartography/README.md

 5. Tweak some settings under "Settings" tab to customize the map.

 6. Done!
-Save the map using context menu and use it however You want.
+Save the map image and use it however You want.

 Tips: